cseptesting/floatcsep/README.md

 * [License](#license)

-# Installing feCSEP
+# Installing floatCSEP

-The core of `feCSEP` is built around the `pyCSEP` package (https://github.com/sceccode/pycsep), which itself contains the core dependencies.
+The core of `floatCSEP` is built around the `pyCSEP` package (https://github.com/sceccode/pycsep), which itself contains the core dependencies.

-The simplest way to install `feCSEP`, is by creating a `conda` environment (https://conda.io - checkout Anaconda or Miniconda) and install `pyCSEP` from `conda-forge`
+The simplest way to install `floatCSEP`, is by creating a `conda` environment (https://conda.io - checkout Anaconda or Miniconda) and install `pyCSEP` from `conda-forge`

 ```
 conda env create -n $NAME